logzio/logz-docs/_source/logzio_collections/_log-sources/opentelemetry.md

   - traces
 ---

-Logz.io's trace exporter for OpenTelemetry allows you to ship distributed traces to Logz.io from different APM agents, such as Jaeger, Zipkin, etc.
+Logz.io's trace exporter for OpenTelemetry allows you to ship distributed traces to Logz.io from different APM agents, such as Jaeger, Zipkin, and so on.

 #### How it works

+The OpenTelemetry Collector pipeline has the following main components:
+* Receivers
+* Processors
+* Exporters.

-The OpenTelemetry Collector pipeline has 3 main components know as receivers, processors and exporters.
-In addition, to extensions built in OpenTelemetry for additional functionality such as diagnostics and health checks.
-OpenTelemetry have dedicated collector for contributed components such as Logz.io exporter.
+OpenTelemetry also includes extentions for additional functionality such as diagnostics and health checks.
+OpenTelemetry has a dedicated collector for contributed components, such as the Logz.io exporter.

 #### Deploy OpenTelemetry Collector with Logz.io Exporter